MAKO robot-assisted hip surgery

 Mr McKenna uses this in combination with a Trident Socket from Stryker (also 15A* ODEP rated).
 Younger patients may be offered an uncemented stem Accolade II from Stryker (7A ODEP rated) which is newer to the market, but shortens the operation compared to a cemented stem.
 Shorter operations should in theory reduce recovery times.

 David McKenna’s PROMS (Patient Reported Outcome Measure) and revision rate data for total hip replacement is shown in the graphs.
 This data is collected independently of the surgeon by the National Joint Registry.
-All Hip & Knee surgeons have access to their own data, very few publish their results.
+All hip and knee surgeons have access to their own data, very few publish their results.

-Second graph: Standardised Revision Rates (click to enlarge).
+Second graph: Standardised Revision Rates.
 All UK hip surgeons are represented by a dot.
-Mr McKenna is the red dot shown.
+Mr Mckenna is the green dot shown.
 The green line is the average number of revisions.
 Those surgeons below the green line have a better than average revision rate - their joint replacements are lasting longer before needing revision.
 Surgeons above the upper red curve are "Outlier" surgeons whose revision rates are so bad they are of concern.